gvwilson/thirdbit/src/fiction/in-heck/index.md

 "Because it's what they *always* do!"
 Patient waved one of its mismatched manipulators, making the dolls' heads and bits of wire on its chassis sway.
-"Central doesn't care about originals.
+"Consensus doesn't care about originals.
 It doesn't care about specials, either, but special originals?